ephemeralrogue/lvnatic.debian/.github/README.md

 - remove_apt_packages.yaml
 - rootless_docker.yaml

-more playbooks will be added as other tools become more prominent in my development, design, or general enjoyment process.
+More playbooks will be added as other tools become more prominent in my development, design, or general enjoyment process.

+> [!NOTE]
-*note: when running the main provisioning or git config playbooks, you will be prompted to designate default branch and remote names.*
+> When running the main provisioning or git config playbooks, you will
+> be prompted to designate default branch and remote names.

 [back to contents](#contents)

-<a id="usage_remote"></a>
-### running playbooks on remote hosts
+## Running Playbooks On Remote Hosts

 if you want to run these playbooks on remote nodes, you'll need to edit the `hosts` directive on the playbooks. checkout a new branch, make your